Great walks with your dog in Shetland

 6) The Loch of Clickimin, Lerwick

 Another great dog walk around Lerwick is around the beautiful Loch of Clickimin.
 There are a number of places to park nearby, either at the Clickimin Leisure Centre, Tesco or even on Westerloch Drive.
-Wherever you start from, the path around the Loch of Clickimin should take about 30 minutes for you and your dog to walk around, and gives lovely views of the town, including Clickimin Broch and Staney Hill.
+Wherever you start from, the path around the Loch of Clickimin should take about 30 minutes for you and your dog to walk around, and offers lovely views of the town, passing Clickimin Broch and Staney Hill.
 A small part of this circuit is near a busy road so don’t forget your dog’s lead!

 7) St Ninian’s Isle